raystack/dagger/docs/reference/configuration.md

 #### `SQL_QUERY`

-Defines the sql query to get the data from data stream.
+Defines the SQL query to get the data from the data stream.

 * Example value: `SELECT * from data_stream`
 * Type: `required`

 #### `SOURCE_KAFKA_CONSUME_LARGE_MESSAGE_ENABLE`

-Enable/Disable to consume large message from kafka. by default its configuration using default `max.partition.fetch.bytes` kafka config.
+Enable/Disable to consume large messages from Kafka. by default, its configuration using the default `max.partition.fetch.bytes` Kafka config.
 If set to enable, will set the `max.partition.fetch.bytes`=`5242880`.

 * Example value: `false`
 * Type: `optional`